NHERI Graduate Student Council

-In our May NHERI GSC General Meeting, Dr. Tracy Kijewski-Correa, professor of engineering and global affairs in the Keough School of Global Affairs at the University of Notre Dame, provided an engaging presentation titled "Journal Rejection Triage System for Natural Hazards Publications."
+In our August NHERI GSC General Meeting, Dr. Sumeet Kumar Sinha, Assistant Professor, Deptartment of Civil Engineering, Indian Institute of Technology Delhi presented his research conducted at the NHERI Center for Geotechnical Modeling at the University of California, Davis.
 If you would like to learn more about his presentation and previous NHERI GSC meetings, please visit www.designsafe-ci.org/learning-center/nheri-graduate-student-council/explore/meetings/.

 NHERI support for graduate students.
 The NHERI Graduate Student Council provides an opportunity for graduate students to: